 Penalties and Sentences

-Texas offers a wide variety of penalties for the crime of embezzlement.
+Texas embezzlement laws, or theft laws, provide for a number of different penalties upon conviction.
 The factor that determines the severity of the punishment if convicted on a charge of embezzlement is the amount or value of the goods, services or cash stolen.
 For the smallest amounts ($50 and under), the charge will be a "Class C" misdemeanor carrying a penalty of a simple fine of up $500.
 The most serious charge will be for stealing $200,000 or more in goods, services or cash.
 This is considered a first degree felony and can be punishable by five to ninety-nine years in prison and/or a fine of up to $10,000.